 Huron Bay Co-operative Inc. has become a major employer with over 130 full and part-time staff in its service geography.

-2017 – Huron Bay Co-operative Inc. entered into a franchise arrangement with ACE Canada to build a new state of the art ACE Country and Garden store in Teeswater and re-brand and re-merchandize all of the other 8 locations to ACE specifications.
+2017 – Huron Bay Co-operative Inc. entered into a franchise arrangement with ACE Canada to build a new state-of-the-art ACE Country and Garden store in Teeswater and re-brand and re-merchandize all of the other 8 locations to ACE specifications.

 2018 – Huron Bay Co-operative purchased the bulk fuel business from Reg Bells fuels in the Walkerton area and added it to our current fuel business.
+Huron Bay is also completing the construction of the new 7000, tonne fertilizer storage and state-of-the-art blending facility at the Walkerton Crop Centre.
+This brought the Capital Expenditures to just under $1,900,000.00 during the past fiscal year.